Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 The albergue was brand new, but the kitchen had nothing to cook with, as I stated above.
 It had a washer and dryer which we used, for an extra charge, and two large open dormitory rooms, with about 14 beds each.
 There were no blankets available, but we were allowed to turn up the heat, which I did!
 I slept as close to the heater as possible, because it was a very cool night and all I had was a sleep liner.

 In lieu of cooking, we went to the Casa Adolfo, just down the street about 400 meters.
 One by one the others from the albergue joined us there and we were all offered a pilgrim's meal, served to us in family style.
 The proprietress herself was the cook in this rural bar and she brought us mountains of salad, french fries and pork loin.
-The food was fantastic and served with a loving, warm and motherly heart.
-I believe we paid eight Euros each for the meal!
+The food was fantastic and served with a loving, warm and motherly heart, all for a mere pittance.

 Reflections of Day One, Camino Inglés, La Coruña Arm